 Companies that use an outsourced IT company for support

-It is the applicants responsibility to instruct the 3rd party of the CE requirements and make sure they are applied.
+It is the applicants responsibility to instruct the 3rd party of the Cyber Essentials requirements and make sure they are applied.
 We cannot accept responses that simple state “This is handled by our IT support provider”.
 For process questions (such as creating or removing accounts), the applicant must state who informs the IT company, and who checks the process has been carried out correctly etc – and this must be formally documented.

 Technical requirements (for example, where the applicant must not use Administrative accounts for web access) must also be answered in relation to the IT provider when they are connected to the applicant’s network.